gilliam/articles/architecture-intro.md

 services to announce their presence and to locate other services.

-Where other platforms and systems go for a service discovery system with high level of consistency Gilliam has opted for an evental consistent design.
+Where other platforms and systems go for a service discovery system with high level of consistency Gilliam has opted for an eventual consistent design.
 The assumption is that *liveness* information is eventual consistent by its nature and regardless clients need to handle failures and fail overs.